bislara/code-n-stitch/Python/Encode_Decode_Tool/README.md

 * Caesar Cipher
 * Hex

-## Known Errors:
+## Features:
-* Caesar Cipher Decryption Brute Force isn't working properly.
-It's known, I am working really hard on this.
+* Morse encode and decode
+* Base64 encode and deocde
+* Hex encode and deocde
+* Caesar Cipher Encode and Decode

 ## Required Dependencies:
 * Base64, It's always better to check that you actually have that installed using: